 transitions (dynamic logit), macro-financial observations (normal), and loss-given-defaults (beta distribution).
 In bad times, defaults

-and downgrades are systematically up, macros are down, and losses given default are high.
+and downgrades are systematically up, macros are down, and losses-given-default are high.

 Ox code for the CSKL observation-driven mixed-measurement dynamic factor model is here.

-Non-Gaussian factor models in state space form
+Non-Gaussian credit risk models in state space form